‘Revenge of the Nerds’: Where Are They Now & Which Nerd Is Part of a Hollywood Acting Dynasty?

 20th Century Fox Film Corp./Everett Collection; Matt Winkelmeyer/Getty Images

 My fellow Millennials will know Carradine as Lizzie McGuire’s dad from the early 2000s, but those older may remember Revenge of the Nerds being a breakout role for the star.
-He easily slipped into Hollywood because of his famous father John Carradine, brother Keith Carradine and half brother David Carradine.
-After the ‘80s, not only did he star in Lizzie McGuire (the show and the movie!) but also Tommyknockers, Monte Walsh, Escape From L.A., Django Unchained and, more recently, The Night They Came Home.
-In 2013, he reunited with his Revenge of the Nerds costar Curtis Armstrong to host a competition show called King of the Nerds.
-Carradine has three children with his ex-wife Edie Mani, including actress Ever Carradine.
+He easily slipped into Hollywood because of his famous father John Carradine, brother Keith Carradine and half-brother David Carradine.
+After the ‘80s, not only did he star in Lizzie McGuire (the show and the movie!) but also Tommyknockers, Monte Walsh, Escape From L.A., and Django Unchained, and, more recently, in 2020, he reunited with the cast of Lizzie McGuire to play Sam McGuire once more.
+In 2024, he starred as Bart in the Western The Night They Came Home.

 Fun fact: His very first credited role was in an episode of Bonanza.